vmathmachine/Complex-Numbers/README.md

 Cpx, the Cpx class still has a short name, so it's not too much of a hassle to use it as a prefix.

-My email is chrismaguschak@gmail.com.
+My email is mathmachine4@gmail.com.
 If you experience any issues with this library, feel free to contact me at that email.
 Just make sure to use a descriptive subject line so I know it's not spam.
+If I don't get back to you, you may also reach out to me at my main email, chrismaguschak@gmail.com.

 # Example Code: